 The great Apple turnaround begins

 While it sounded somewhat ridiculous in a year that saw Apple’s worst-ever losses, 1998 marked the beginning of a turnaround.
-The company released the iMac G3 that year returned to profitability the very next quarter.
+The company released the iMac G3 that year, returning to profitability the very next quarter.
 And Apple hasn’t slowed down since.

 But before that, Apple had to get through this disappointing earnings call.
 Shareholders willing to hold on for a little bit longer reaped great rewards, though.
 Today, Apple holds the title of first publicly traded $1 trillion U.S. company.